allows you to protect the mobile core network infrastructure from

 inter access mobility between Gn/Gp SGSNs and mobility management

-entity (MMEs).
-GTPv1-C carries various type of control plane signaling
+entities (MMEs).
+GTPv1-C carries various types of control plane

-on various EPC (Evolved Packet Core) signaling interfaces like S5,
+(Evolved Packet Core) signaling interfaces, such as S5, S8, and

-S8, S11, S3 etc. GTPv2-C carries various type of control plane signaling
+S11.
+GTPv2-C carries various types of control plane signaling messages.

-and route user plane traffic across multiple signaling interfaces
+user plane traffic across multiple signaling interfaces such as

-like S1, S5, S8, S3 etc. GTP-U messages are either user plane or
+S1, S5, and S8.
+GTP-U messages are either user plane or signaling

 NAT is not supported for GTP tunnel IP addresses with GTP stateful